mezis/mezis.github.com/_drafts/learning-part-2.md

 It turns out that all these fields are indeed useful.
-Particularly, using the original ranking score as an input has a large impact; we believe this to be because it incorporates information that we did not use as inputs so far, namely some information about host behaviour, which we know thorugh other means to correlate to purchasing behaviour.
+Particularly, using the original ranking score as an input has a large impact; we believe this to be because it incorporates information that we did not use as inputs so far, namely some information about host behaviour, which we know _via_ other means, to correlate to purchasing behaviour.